derekfranks/practice_assignment/README.md

 The instructions are available in rmd and pdf formats.

-Just unzip the diet_data.zip file into your R working directory so that you've got a folder called 'diet_data' which contains 5 csv files.
-I've included directions for doing this within R in the instructions.

-Also, once you start working on assignment 1, take a look at the FAQ linked above.
+Also, once you start working on assignment 1, take a look at the FAQ included at the end of the practice assignment.
 It addresses probably 80% of the questions people have when they get stuck.